fangyua666/recipe-rating-prediction/README.md

   frameborder="0"
 ></iframe>

-This following bar chart with right-skewed reveals the most commonly used tags associated with recipes on Food.com.
-The most frequent tags often relate to preparation time, main ingredients, dietary attributes (such as "low-carb" or "low-sugar"), and required equipment.
-Understanding these tag frequencies helps in analyzing which types of recipes may achieve higher average ratings.
-For instance, people generally prefer healthy, tasty recipes that require minimal equipment and less preparation time, suggesting that recipes with such tags are likely to have higher average ratings.
+This following histogram with a left-skewed curve reveals that the majority of recipes(over 140k) have an average rating of 5.
+There is a significant drop in frequency for recipes with average ratings below 4, suggesting that highly-rated recipes dominate the dataset.
+This trend implies that users are more likely to favor popular, well-reviewed recipes and may be inclined to rate these recipes highly as well, reinforcing the dominance of high ratings in the dataset.

 <iframe
   src="assets/distribution.html"